by @slashie, builder of the Temple of the Roguelike, 2022. v1.3.1

 This encourages both careful tactical play and long-term strategies and planning and increases the excitement of advancing through the procedural content generated by the game.

 Being character-centric helps the player establish a strong relationship with the individual characters, increasing the impact of the permanent consequences.
-It also provides a distinct common base format.

 3. Procedural content